 Number range: 1240-1274 (Hillside), 1275-1290 (North British)

 The Hillside locomotives were built as an improvement on the J class.
 Additional locomotives were built by North British as additional motive power was required before dieselisation had begun.
 JA 1274 was the last steam locomotive built by, and for, NZR.
-Several of these locomotives are preserved by organisations around the country, including Mainline Steam and Steam Inc. JA 1274 is on static display in Dunedin. - K class (1877)
+One each preserved by the Glenbrook Vintage Railway, The Plains Vintage Railway & Historical Museum, Steam Inc. and the Otago Settlers Museum, and three preserved by Mainline Steam.

 Number range: 87-88, 92-97